hillaabra/hangman/README.md

 If you guess a letter that you've already guessed, this won't affect your score, but you will be prompted to guess again until you guess a letter you haven't yet guessed in the current game.

 Once the game ends, you can play again by re-running the same command above in the command line.

-## License

-This project is currently unlicensed as it has not yet been made public.